Signed in as:

 Sedona Airport Late 1950s

-On October 31, 1956, E. L. Peterson, the Acting Secretary of Agriculture, deeded the 230 acres on top of the Mesa and the easement for the road right of way to Yavapai County as a public airport in perpetuity.
+On October 31, 1956, E. L. Peterson, the Acting Secretary of Agriculture, deeded the 230 acres on top of the Mesa and the easement for the road right-of-way to Yavapai County as a public airport in perpetuity.
 The transfer was approved by the Attorney General of the United States on February 6th, 1957.
 Later that year, the first Civil Aeronautics Administration (CAA) grant of $13,420 paved a 3,700-foot runway in a north-east to south-west direction, along with some aircraft parking space.

 In 1958, four aircraft were based on the strip, including two Cessna 180’s of Oak Creek Flying Services.
 The airport had one small hangar, runway lights and a small rotating light beacon.
 A phone booth was set up with a dime and the gas station phone number taped to it.
 Fishermen and hunters began to fly in and several deer hunters got their bucks right smack on the runway.